rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 # Operating Systems and Container Runtime Requirements

+The node requirements depend on how Rancher is installed.

+### Requirements for Installing Rancher on an RKE Kubernetes Cluster with the Helm CLI

 Rancher should work with any modern Linux distribution.

-### Requirements for Installing Rancher on an RKE Kubernetes Cluster with the Helm CLI
+For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 RKE should work with any modern Docker version, while K3s should work with any modern version of Docker or containerd.

-Rancher and RKE have been tested and are supported on Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.

 ### Requirements for Installing Rancher with RancherD